Sleepless in Seattle: Critical response

-Contemporary

 Sleepless in Seattle received positive reviews upon release.
 Critics particularly praised Hanks and Ryan's performances and chemistry in the lead roles.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
 Rolling Stone film critic Peter Travers lauded Sleepless in Seattle as "the hippest, frankest and funniest date movie around", praising the leads' performances and Ephron's writing for poking fun at classic romance films "without for a second denying their potency.
 In Sleepless, she breaks your heart without making you feel like a jerk.
 As date movies go, that's the ultimate in compliments".

 Roger Ebert of the Chicago Sun-Times said the film was "as ephemeral as a talk show, as contrived as the late show, and yet so warm and gentle I smiled the whole way through."
 He added:

 The actors are well-suited to this material.
 Tom Hanks keeps a certain detached edge to his character, which keeps him from being simply a fall guy.
 Meg Ryan, who is one of the most likable actresses around and has a certain ineffable Doris Day innocence, is able to convince us of the magical quality of her sudden love for a radio voice, without letting the device seem like the gimmick it assuredly is.

 Vincent Canby of The New York Times called it "a feather-light romantic comedy" and wrote, "It's a stunt, but it's a stunt that works far more effectively than anybody in his right mind has reason to expect.
 Not since Love Story has there been a movie that so shrewdly and predictably manipulated the emotions for such entertaining effect."
 Gene Shalit on the Today Show called the film "One of the most beloved films of our time".

 In a mixed review, Owen Gleiberman of Entertainment Weekly lauded Hanks performance for anchoring but found Sleepless in Seattle itself to be too contrived, writing, "it feels programmed to make you fall in love with it".
 Criticizing Ephron's reliance on clichés, Gleiberman said the director "mixes old ones from Hollywood with new ones from pop-psych therapy", describing the film as "a '50s tearjerker synthesized by microchip" which lacks the "delicately sexy sparkle" of its predecessors.
 John Simon of the National Review wrote that the "entire picture is a collection of nauseating quotations and references to An Affair to Remember, both visual and verbal".
 The Baltimore Sun's Mike Littwin dismissed the film as a "chick flick" geared towards women with little pay off for male audiences, apart from "forc[ing] us to re-examine our values".